-B.10 Under Section 215 of the Town & Country Planning Act 1990 (as amended) an LPAa Council can serve a 215 Notice: requiring land to be cleared and tidied up when its condition adversely affects the amenity of the area.
-This can require land to be cleared and tidied up when its condition adversely affects the amenity of the area.
-The notice must specify clearly and precisely what needs to be done to remedy the condition of the land and state a period of time within which the works shall be completed.
+B.10 Under Section 215 of the Town and Country Planning Act 1990 (as amended) a Council can serve a Notice requiring land to be cleared and tidied up when its condition adversely affects the amenity of the area.
+The notice must specify clearly and precisely what needs to be done to remedy the condition of the land and state a period of time within which the works must be completed.
 Appeals are made to the Magistrates Court.
 Failure to comply is an offence subject to prosecution in the Magistrates Court and a fine of up to £1,000 or daily penalties if the nuisance persists.
-The Local Planning AuthorityCouncil may resort to direct action and seek to recover the costs of remedial works from the land owner.
+The Council may resort to direct action and seek to recover the costs of remedial works from the land owner.